Women Making Waves

 Episode 57

-Kat Lee-Ryan writer and lead singer of The Fabulous Red Diesel talks about the show she has written about her sister who took her own life.
-Sparkly Bird, is a positive and unique experience with musicians, a dancer and an aerialist; and Imogen Grant talks about her experience at the Tokyo Olympics, painting a vivid picture of life in the Olympic village and the heartbreak of missing out on the medals by a whisker.
+Kat Lee-Ryan writer and lead singer of The Fabulous Red Diesel talks about Sparkly Bird, the show she has written about her sister who took her own life; and Imogen Grant talks about her experience at the Tokyo Olympics, painting a vivid picture of life in the Olympic village.

 Episode 56